Dumo people

 The Dumo people of New Guinea speak a dialect of the Vanimo language.

 Dumo culture

 Agriculture

-Sago is the main staple food, where the clan owns individual palms.
-Within the clan trees are allocated to individual families, if it was planted by an ancestor.
+Sago is the main staple food, and the clan owns individual palms.
+Within the clan, trees are allocated to individual families if it was planted by an ancestor.
 Sago takes an average of 40 years to grow so a man plants the sago for his grandchildren.
 A man's status is measured by the number of plants he plants for his descendants.
 Food gardens are a joint responsibility where men clear the larger trees, and women clear the undergrowth.
 Although decision making was supposedly made by the men, the women had covert decision-making power behind the scenes over many gardening decisions.
-Most of the planting is mostly done by the women, who collect seeds from other women, although men too can collect and plant a garden.
-Traditionally pigs were raised by the women although traditionally owned by the men.
+Most of the planting is done by the women, who collect seeds from other women, although men can collect and plant a garden.
+Traditionally, pigs were raised by the women although traditionally owned by the men.